avlisiur78/hassio-addons/hassio-hostapd/README.md

 ### Configuration

 The available configuration options are the following.
-Make sure to edit and ajust according to your needs:
+Make sure to edit and adjust according to your needs:

 ```
 {